akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

-‘It’s…’ The words stuck in the girl's mouth as she mumbled.
-‘Your mother she said that she was feeling poorly, so I’ve helped her to the bedchamber to rest.’
-She gave a firm, defensive nod as if vindicating herself, but her gaze drifted downwards.
+A sharp hesitation caught the girl's tongue.
 She scratched at her forehead, leaving a large smudge of flour there.

-A sharp hesitation caught the girl's tongue.
 ‘She said that she was feeling poorly,’ she mumbled, ‘so I’ve helped her to the bedchamber to rest.’
-Looking down, she rubbed her face, marking it with flour from her fingers.
-The whole display felt entirely wrong.
+She gave a firm, defensive nod as if vindicating herself, but her gaze drifted downwards.

 ---